 The topline results for the BETonMACE trial were announced on September 30, 2019 and presented on November 16, 2019 at a Late Breaking Science Session during the AHA's annual conference.
 Further detailed results were presented by the Company in November 2019.
 Treatment with apabetaone on top of standard of care therapy in recent ACS patients with type II DM and low HDL cholesterol comorbidities, while not reaching statistical significance, showed a strong trend towards a reduction in MACE.
-With the exclusion of undetermined deaths from MACE this trend was clearer.
 A consistent trend was demonstrated for the CV death and non-fatal myocardial infarction components, providing evidence for the potential reduction in these events by 20% in just over two years.
 Of interest, the prespecified secondary endpoint of first CHF admission was reduced by 40% with apabetalone.
 When CHF was added to the primary endpoint and stroke excluded (post hoc), a significant reduction of 23% was observed.
 The narrow miss of the primary endpoint coupled with improvements in key secondary endpoints and exploratory subgroups represent provisional clinical evidence that epigenetic modulation by BET protein inhibition may be a potential therapeutic approach to the prevention of MACE and CHF.
 The granting of BTD by the FDA, the first for a major cardiovascular indication, will allow us to work closely with the FDA to facilitate a time-efficient drug development program including planned clinical trials and plans for expediting the manufacturing development strategy for apabetalone.
-This work with the FDA on the next steps regarding the clinical development of apabetalone is underway.